pgcrumley/Controllers/EtekcityOutlet/README.md

 Power down your Rapsberry Pi before making the connections with the GUI or a command such as `sudo shutdown --poweroff now`

+Wait a few second for the LED activity to stop then disconnect power from the Raspberry Pi.

 Connect the transmitter to the Raspbery Pi as shown:

 ![Connections](./images/connections_2.png)